supervisely-ecosystem/XMem/supervisely_integration/serve/README.md

 </div>

 # Overview

+🔥🔥🔥 Check out our [youtube tutorial](https://youtu.be/PQCdLCN7uCo) and the [complete guide](https://supervisely.com/blog/xmem-segment-anything-video-object-segmentation/)  in our blog

 🔥 We have successfully integrated the XMem Long-Term Video Object Segmentation Neural Network into our Supervisely platform.